spjuanjoc/uri_interpreter_cpp/.conan/howto-conan.md

 ## Modify the test_package

-1. Add in the conanfile inside test_package:
+1. Add in the conanfile inside test_package: (not really needed)
     ```
     requires = "uri_interpreter_cpp/0.0.1"
     ```